minerscale/re-plants-vs-zombies/README.md

 The SexyAppFramework dating as back as 2005 is a very old game engine and it does not follow proper C++ conventions as per modern standards nor does it use a modern renderer backend

-This project aims to modernize the engine by using features from the latest C++ standards aswell as replacing the old legacy DirectDraw and Direct3D7 renderers for the modern [GLFW](https://www.glfw.org/) cross-platform wrapper aswell as expanding upon an old (now deleted) decompilation project of PvZ version 0.9.9 by [Miya aka Kopie](https://github.com/rspforhp) to get the best possible PvZ experience both for modders and players alike
+This project aims to modernize the engine by using features from the latest C++ standards aswell as replacing the old legacy DirectDraw and Direct3D7 renderers for the modern Vulkan library wrapped with [SDL](https://www.glfw.org/).
+Additionally expanding upon an old (now deleted) decompilation project of PvZ version 0.9.9 by [Miya aka Kopie](https://github.com/rspforhp) to get the best possible PvZ experience both for modders and players alike.

 # DISCLAIMER